tombch/pyqubits/README.md

 Show/hide the timer by specifying with either `show` or `hide`.

 ### `-l`, `list`
-List all currently existing quantum states and variables in the program.
+List all currently existing quantum states and measurements in the program.

 ### `-q`, `quit`
 Quit the program.